altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Ugu~~~"<br/>

-Altina pouted as she nodded.
+Altina pouted as she nodded.<br/>

-The lady doctor took his pulse rate and temperature.
+The lady doctor took his pulse rate and temperature.<br/>

-It was a little embarrassing because she wasn't using equipment, but her bare hands.
+It was a little embarrassing because she wasn't using equipment, but her bare hands.<br/>

 "Hmmm... it's exhaustion from being overworked."<br/>